COMMENTARY ON KEY INDICATORS

 Consumer Price Index (CPI)

-- For ACT hotels, motels and serviced apartments with 15 or more rooms, the average takings per room night occupied in the September quarter 2009 was $160 ($156 in the previous quarter).
+- For ACT hotels, motels and serviced apartments with 15 or more rooms, the average takings per room night occupied in the March quarter 2010 increased to $170 from the previous quarter's takings of $163.

-- Over the year to the September quarter 2009, state final demand for the ACT increased by 1.3% (trend terms), mainly due to a rise of 5.3% (+$53m) in private gross fixed capital formation.
+- Over the year to the December quarter 2009, state final demand for the ACT increased by 8.1% (trend terms), mainly due to a rise in General government ($341m).

-- From December 2008 to December 2009, the trend estimate of employment for ACT decreased by 1,300 with full-time employment increasing by 800 and part-time employment declining by 2,100.
+- From June 2009 to June 2010, the trend estimate of employed persons for ACT increased by 7,500 with full-time employed persons increasing by 3,600 and part-time employed persons increasing by 3,900.

-- The trend estimate for the number of dwelling units approved in the ACT was 364 dwellings in December 2009, a decrease of 4.9% from the previous month.
+- The trend estimate for the number of dwelling units approved in the ACT was 410 in June 2010, an increase of 5.7% from the previous month.

 House Price Index

-- In original terms, the number of commitments for owner occupied housing finance in the ACT for November 2009 was 1,124.
-Of this, 8.8% related to construction of dwellings, 5.2% to purchase of new dwellings and 86% to purchase of established dwellings (including refinancing).
+- In original terms, the number of commitments for owner occupied housing finance in the ACT for June 2010 was 969.
+Of this, 11.0% related to the construction of dwellings, 5.7% to the purchase of new dwellings and 83.3% to the purchase of established dwellings (including refinancing).

-- Preliminary estimates show the price index for established houses in Canberra increased by 3.6% in the December quarter 2009 and 12.4% over the year to December 2009.
+- Preliminary estimates show the price index for established houses in Canberra increased by 2.1% in the June quarter 2010 and 19.6% over the year to June quarter 2010.

-- The Canberra project home price index had no change in the December quarter 2009 and 2.2% over the year to December quarter 2009.
+- The Canberra project home price index increased 1.4% in the June quarter 2010 and 2.8% over the year to June quarter 2010.